 “A number of the bitcoin-based remittance solutions on the market allow users to fix an exchange rate before a payment is made.
 With a pre-agreed rate, there is effectively no exchange rate volatility risk as the sender will know how much money the recipient will receive for a given sending amount before it is sent.”

-Experts like Andreas Andropolous are not convinced that formalised cryptocurrency services will be the answer to the plight of the globally underserved.
+Experts like Andreas Andropolous are not convinced that formalized cryptocurrency services will be the answer to the plight of the globally underserved.

 He has said that it won’t be companies bringing fintech to the third world: